Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale

-Now, the geometric or Eikonal limit is the high-frequency limit of the Kirchhoff-Fresnel integral.
+Now, as we have stated the geometric or Eikonal limit is the high-frequency limit of the Kirchhoff-Fresnel integral.
 In order to apply this limit, it is necessary to know at what frequency it becomes a good approximation of the diffraction integral.
-It has sometimes been assumed that this frequency is set by the Fresnel scale \citep[see e.g.][]{2012MNRAS.421L.132P, 2022MNRAS.509.5872E},
+It has sometimes been assumed that this frequency is set by the Fresnel scale \citep[see e.g.][]{Fiedler1987, 1993Natur.366..320C, 2012MNRAS.421L.132P, 2016ApJ...817..176T, dong_extreme_2018, 2022MNRAS.509.5872E},

 That is, if $y_\mathrm{Frnl.} \ll 1$, then one is assumed to be firmly in the geometric regime.
 Note that $y_\mathrm{Frnl.}$ is the dimensionless version of the Fresnel scale given our parametrization of the Kirchhoff-Fresnel integral.
 Typically, the Fresnel scale is given as a distance scale, $R_F = \sqrt{\lambda \overline{d} / 2 \pi}$, where $\lambda$ is the wavelength of the light.
-In these units, the relevant limit is when the Fresnel scale is much smaller than the angular scale of the lens.
+In these units, the relevant limit is when the Fresnel scale is much smaller than the physical scale of the lens.
 One of the purposes of this work is to argue that the assumption that the Fresnel scale sets the frequency above which geometric optics holds is generically false.

 Another tool for approximating the Kirchhoff-Fresnel diffraction integral is the perturbative expansion.
 In this approximation, one expands $\exp\{i \nu \kappa \psi(x)\} = 1 + i \nu \kappa \psi(x) + ...$ in the integrand of the diffraction integral, giving